-The Award is selected by Good Design Australia and is aimed at inspiring corporations to build and maintain a design-led culture throughout the organisation.
+The Award aims to inspire companies to build and maintain a design-led culture throughout the organisation.

-The Design Team is consistently recognised in the annual Good Design Awards and other credible international design award programs.
+- The Design Team is consistently recognised in the annual Australian Good Design Awards and other credible international design award programs.

 Good Design Team of the Year Award Winners